Frequently Asked Questions

 Class recordings are posted in our Learning Management System (LMS).
 The recording is the video of the class presentation only; chat messages are not recorded within the video.

 Your computer should operate with Windows 8 or higher if you think your student may need to access recordings.
 See here for more information on technical requirements for Windows and Mac.
-Phone users will not be able to fully participate in class, so this is not recommended.

 What do we need to purchase or have in order to attend class and to effectively work in the LMS?